Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - network I/O via the `select` or `poll` API
 - ability to run blocking I/O in a separate thread pool and register a callback when to call when the data is ready (avoid blocking entire app). `libuv` offers an interface to do so

-Limits of event loops --> it runs in a single thread, it is difficult to extend to multicore
+Limits of event loops --> it runs in a single thread, it is difficult to extend to multicore.

 ### Linux kernel space concurrency